The best coffee grinders – recommended by baristas and tested by our appliances expert

 Reasons to avoid

-BODUM is the best option for a basic, but reliable grind.
-We found it best to err on the larger side of medium to get a good pour-over grind, because we had a lot of very fine grounds when we went for the true medium setting.
-This muddied the overall flavor profile, but the coffee was still very drinkable with a fresh taste and light consistency.
+In terms of grind consistency, it's not an immediate winner; it takes a bit of tampering with.
+I found it best to err on the larger side of medium to get a good pour-over grind.
+When I went for the true medium setting, I had a lot of very fine grounds and this muddied the overall flavor profile, but the coffee was still very drinkable with a fresh taste and light consistency.
+With 12 adjustable grind settings, you can make anything from French press to espresso.

 The ones that just missed the list

-If you liked the look of those, but want a few more options, here are the ones that just missed the list.
-Our experts still loved them, but didn't think they could quite clinch a spot in our top six.
+If you liked the look of those, but want a few more options, here are the coffee grinders that just missed the list.

 How to choose the best coffee grinder for you: